 The Sentinel welcomes letters, local event submissions, and articles written by community members about local issues/topics related to Citrus Heights.
-Submissions by politicians, political campaigns or candidates will not typically be published, unless addressing a specific issue.
+Submissions by politicians, political campaigns or candidates will not typically be published, unless addressing a specific local issue.

 Please include contact information and refer to the following guidelines before making a submission:

 Letters to the Editor: (100 to 200 words) Letters on current local issues of general concern or addressing stories published in the past month may be submitted online and will be considered for publication.
 Submissions must include the author’s full name and primary city of residence.
 Priority will be given to well-written letters from residents of Citrus Heights.

 Submitting a press release: Submitting a press release about a local event is a great way to get a potential story published on The Sentinel about your recent or upcoming event.
 Events that are more than one week old will typically not be covered, due to our commitment to timely reporting.
 For an example of what information to include in a press release, see article: http://www.inc.com/guides/

 Submitting an event: Event information can be submitted at any time, with most local events being published in The Sentinel’s monthly calendar, “Citrus Heights This Month.”
 Please include who is sponsoring the event, what the topic is, where it will be held, why it’s being held, and when it is scheduled for.
 If available, also include a contact phone number and website.

 Submitting an opinion piece: (400 to 800 words) Opinion pieces may be written about any local issue or topic directly affecting residents or businesses in Citrus Heights.
 Authors are not held to the conflict-of-interest standards of a typical news article, with writers free to express their opinions on timely local issues.